 For babies;

-An immunisation called Beyfortus (nirsevimab), a monoclonal antibody (mAB) has been approved for babies under 12 months of age who are at the highest risk of severe illness from RSV.
+An immunisation called Beyfortus (nirsevimab), a monoclonal antibody (mAB) has been approved for babies who are at risk of severe illness from RSV.
 It is a passive immunisation that provides antibodies directly to the infant for immediate protection.
 The antibody protects against RSV for at least 5 months after a single dose.
 Medical studies have shown Beyfortus™ (nirsevimab) to be around 80 percent effective in preventing children from being hospitalised with RSV during the RSV season.

 Treatment of RSV